-It should already be evident that graphic design for print usually is relatively static in nature.
+It should already be evident that graphic print design is usually relatively static.
 For example, formatted branding through large format printers can create complex elements, yet the result is static.

-Any subsequent changes which need to be made will require entirely new copies to be made.
+Any subsequent changes that need to be made will require entirely new copies.

 Graphic design intended for online purposes is much more dynamic in nature.

-This can sometimes present a challenge for web design experts, as they will always need to remain one step ahead of the curve to ensure that the material itself is fresh and relevant.
+This can sometimes present a challenge for web design experts, who will always need to remain one step ahead of the curve to ensure the material is fresh and relevant.

-However, the layout still needs to be straightforward to capture (and maintain) the reader's attention.
+However, the layout must still be straightforward to capture (and maintain) the reader's attention.

-The majority of printed material intended for marketing purposes is decidedly brief regarding the contained information.
+Most printed material intended for marketing purposes is brief regarding the contained information.

-Online graphic design must place a greater emphasis upon its user-friendly nature.
+Online graphic design must place a greater emphasis on its user-friendly nature.

-This is arguably the main reason why menus have become such a necessity today.
+This is arguably the main reason why menus are so necessary today.

 As much more information can be presented at any given time, streamlined navigation is crucial.
 Some other elements which will affect usability include: